HannaF08/koalaty/Server_Rules/readme.md

 - 🏢 Union Heist (6 max crims)
 - 🏦 Main Bank (6 max crims)
 - 💰 CIT Heist (4 max crims) (instant shoot on sight, no hostage allowed)

-### 🚨 Illegal Activity

-- ⏲️ Criminals must wait a total of 25 minutes after the robbery has started for SAPS to respond.
-- 🚫 Locals cannot be used as hostages.

 ## 🚑 Netcare 911 Emergency Medical Services